-If the sponsor of a private equity fund is a registered investment adviser under the Advisers Act, then in circumstances where the sponsor charges a fee that is based in part on the capital appreciation of the underlying investments, each investor may need to represent that it is a 'qualified client' as defined in Rule 205-3 under the Advisers Act.
-A qualified client generally includes a natural person or company with a net worth exceeding US\$2.1 million or that has US\$1 million under management with the investment adviser, although the SEC is required every five years to adjust these dollar amounts for inflation, excluding the value attributable to such person's primary residence (as further described above).
+If the sponsor of a private equity fund is a registered investment adviser under the Investment Advisers Act of 1940, as amended (the Advisers Act), then in circumstances where the sponsor charges a fee that is based in part on the capital appreciation of the underlying investments, each investor may need to represent that it is a 'qualified client' as defined in Rule 205-3 under the Advisers Act.
+A qualified client generally includes a natural person or company with a net worth exceeding US\$2.2 million or that has US\$1.1 million under management with the investment adviser, although the SEC is required every five years to adjust these dollar amounts for inflation, excluding the value attributable to such person's primary residence (as mentioned earlier).
 A qualified client also includes both qualified purchasers as defined in the Investment Company Act and nearly all persons that fall under the 'knowledgeable employee' definition above (with the exception of an advisory board member, who is not included in the definition of 'qualified client').